Tutorial: Analyze Facebook data by using Power BI Desktop

 The visualization is getting more interesting, but you can't see much of the post text in the chart.
 To show more of the post text:

-Using the handles on the chart visualization, resize the chart to be as large as possible.
+Use the handles on the chart visualization to resize the chart to be as large as possible.

 With the chart selected, select the Format icon (paint roller) in the Visualizations pane.

-Select the down arrow next to Y-axis, and drag the slider next to Maximum size all the way to the right (50%).
+Select the down arrow next to Y axis, and drag the Maximum size slider all the way to the right (50%).

-Also reduce the Text size to 10 to fit more text.
+Reduce the Text size to 10 pt to fit more text.

 The chart now shows more of the post content.

-The X axis (number of comments) of the chart does not show exact values, and looks lost at the bottom of the chart.
-You decide to use data labels instead.
+The x axis (number of comments) of the chart doesn't show exact values, and looks lost at the bottom of the chart.
+Let's use data labels instead:

-Select the Format icon, and then select the slider next to X-axis to turn it Off.
+Select the Format icon, and then set the slider for X axis to Off.

 Edit the data type

-That's better, but the data labels all have a .0 decimal place, which is distracting and misleading, since Number of posts must be a whole number.
-You need to change the data type of the Number of posts column to Whole Number.
+That's better, but all the data labels have a .0 decimal place, which is distracting and misleading, because Number of posts must be a whole number.
+To fix them, you need to change the data type of the Number of posts column to Whole Number:

-In the Power Query Editor, select the Number of comments column, and change the data type to Whole Number by either:
+From the Power Query Editor window, select the Number of comments column, and change the data type by following one of these steps:

-- Selecting the 1.2 icon next to the Number of comments column header, and selecting Whole number from the dropdown, or
+- Select the 1.2 icon next to the Number of comments column header, and then select Whole number from the drop-down list

-- Right-clicking the column header and selecting Change type > Whole Number, or
+- Right-click the column header, and then select Change Type > Whole Number.

-- Selecting Data type: Decimal Number in the Transform group of the Home tab, or the Any Column group of the Transform tab, and selecting Whole Number.
+- Select Data type: Decimal Number in the Transform group of the Home tab, or in the Any Column group of the Transform tab, and then select Whole Number.